-This course is a one semester course covering the necessary topics in algebra and trigonometry that will provide the student with the skills necessary to be successful in MAT 1420.
-It is designed as a bridge for qualified students and covers all the topics covered in MAT 1111 and 1112; 5 hours of lecture per week.
-Prerequisite: Placement, MAT 1221, or a grade of C or better in MAT 1210 or 1100 or placement level 3
+This course is a one semester course covering the necessary topics in algebra and trigonometry that will provide the skills necessary to be successful in technical mathematics.
+It covers the topics of both MAT 1111 and MAT 1112 in one semester and is designed to be a bridge course for students who have completed a lower level math or who are off-sequence and have not placed into MAT 1420.
+Credit is not awarded for both MAT 1420 and MAT 1340 toward graduation; 5 hours of lecture per week.
+Prerequisite: Placement level 3 or MAT 1221 or a grade of C or better in MAT 1100 or 1210